B'nei Mitzvah

 We Work Hard To Provide A Warm And Welcoming Experience For The Whole Family

-WHAT IS A BAR/BAT MITZVAH
+WHAT IS A BAR/BAT MITZVAH?

 Bar and Bat are gendered words in Aramaic and Hebrew that mean “son” and “daughter,” respectively, and these words signify being a part of a category or group.
 Mitzvah is a Hebrew word that means “commandment.”
 Mitzvah is also commonly used to mean “good deed” because we know that the Torah’s commandments are intended to get us to perform good and loving deeds.
 Blending these two meanings, we see that Judaism is a belief system that commands us to do good in this world.
 Becoming Bar/Bat Mitzvah means a young man or woman is now responsible for observing the commandments (mitzvot).